Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 >Dearly beloved, I beseech you as strangers and pilgrims, abstain from fleshly lusts which war against the soul.
 (I Peter 2:11 KJV)

 >Abstain from all appearance of evil.
 (I Thessalonians 5:22 KJV)
+### Stand Ur Ground
+defend what is rightfully yours (Ephesians 6:14)
+### Test the Spirits
+>'Beloved, believe not every spirit, but try the spirits whether they are of God: because many false prophets are gone out into the world.'
+(1 John 4:1)